 Why you should avoid water with blue-green algae blooms

-Blue-green algae blooms like this one on Loon Lake in the North Okanagan start appearing in the warmer spring and summer months.
+Blue-green algae blooms like this one—which are in fact microscopic bacteria called cyanobacteria—start appearing in the warmer spring and summer months.

-Blue-green algae—also called cyanobacteria—can live in waters through winter.
+Blue-green algae are actually a microscopic bacteria called cyanobacteria.
+Cyanobacteria can live in waters through winter.
 In the warmer spring and summer months, cyanobacteria can multiply very quickly and produce several types of toxins that can be poisonous to people, pets and livestock.
-Cyanobacteria blooms often cause the water to look bad and may also smell bad.

 “It’s that time of year when we can see increased blue-green algae (cyanobacteria) blooms on lakes.
-These blooms tend to stay on the water surface and may have a leafy scent,” says Interior Health chief deputy medical health officer Dr. Silvina Mema.
+These blooms tend to stay on the water surface and may have a leafy scent,” says Interior Health medical health officer Dr. Andy Delli Pizzi.
 “Sometimes blooms can be toxic for those who come in contact with the water.
 My advice is to use common sense and avoid contact or consuming water if you suspect there is a cyanobacteria bloom.”

 Stories@IH